solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) It is significant that Ehrenbefg found the "morpholiths" in Tertiary nummulitic limestone (Abhand.
 Akad.
 Berlin, 1855, p.
 86).
 He would have seen them in powder scraped from the surface of any nummulite!

-Chalk, then, viewed as a general formation, is a nummulitic limestone composed of a deposit of nummulite shells, in which all the other ingredients are imbedded.
+Chalk, then, viewed as a general formation, is a nummulitic limestone composed of a deposit of nummulite shells, in which all the other ingredients are embedded.

 Perhaps geological history will have few stranger incidents to record than the failure, after eighty years of scientific investigation, to detect the fact that chalk is mainly a deposit of nummulite shells.
 This failure, that has retarded the discovery of the true nature of flint, _Eozoön_ and the igneous rocks, has not been due to lack of care on the part of very keen observers, but rather to the qualities of nummulites.
 The shells, formed as they are of successive layers of highly porous walls, are highly capillary and apt easily to become soaked in water and mineral solutions, to become soft and earthy or hard and crystalline, and in any case to lose their individual outlines.
 In purely nummulitic chalk, the shells may remain _in situ_, but where other fossils abound the mud nummulites may be pressed into cavities, or be riddled by smaller shells.